 By Gowri Grewal (Hackbright Academy – summer 2013 class)

 As a newly-minted Hackbright graduate – a software engineer – I was eager to test my skills on some “real” engineering.
-The past 10 weeks of Hackbright Academy have been sitting in a room and coding with a bunch of smart, friendly women who have grown to be a true support network to each other.

 I was hesitant to join the TechCrunch Disrupt hackathon – a big, impersonal event where 90% of the attendees are men.

 Hackathon Lesson #1 – Push yourself and aim high.
 Then, put yourself in a position to be lucky.

 I decided to try and attend the TechCrunch Disrupt hackathon after seeing my Hackbright colleagues sign up – they bolstered my confidence and I thought, “What’s the worst that could happen?”
 My theory is that trying something that seems beyond my reach is the best way to really test and improve my skills.

 I learned quickly that tickets are a hot commodity and not easy to get – I was alerted three times on Twitter and email each time a new batch of tickets were released up, yet failed to register in time before tickets sold out.
 Luckily, one of my colleagues with a coveted ticket was unable to attend, and I was able to take her place.
 With an odd combination of ambition and luck, I got my chance to enter the hackathon!